Lilac Simple Syrup Canning Recipe

 1. Place sugar and water in a large stock pot.
 Simmer sugar and water mixture until sugar dissolves.
 Turn off heat.

 2. Gently remove the lilac flowers from the stems and rinse in a colander like this one to remove any dirt and insects.
 Place the rinsed lilac flowers in the stock pot.
 Stir.
-Let the flowers sit in the dissolved sugar mixture for a couple of hours so that the mixture will absorb the flavor of the flowers.
+Bring the mixture to a simmer over low heat, and let it steep for about 20 minutes.

 3. Pour the mixture through a fine mesh sieve or strainer to remove the flowers from the liquid.
 Heat liquid up again, until just simmering.
 Pour the liquid into sterilized pint sized canning jars, leaving 1/2 inch head space.
 You can easily measure the head space with this inexpensive canning funnel.